Our Staff

 Sarah Michner

-Sarah Michner , fomerly Sarah Popper, was an assistant coach for the University of Louisville women's soccer team from 2005-2006, following a stellar playing career at Connecticut and with the WUSA's Boston Breakers.
+Sarah Michner, fomerly Sarah Popper, was an assistant coach for the University of Louisville women's soccer team from 2005-2006, following a stellar playing career at Connecticut and professionally with the WUSA's Boston Breakers.

-She currently holds her Unite States Soccer Federation "D" License.
+She currently holds her United States Soccer Federation "D" License.

 Assistant Director